WhitespaceVentures/eamli-operator-docs/Postgresql.md

 ### PostgreSQL host
-You can also see the host name where the PostgreSQL instance is addressable at within the cluster
+You can access the PostgreSQL instance within the cluster at `postgres-primary.demo.svc`

-    $ oc -n demo get secret postgres-pguser-postgres -o go-template='{{index .data "host" | base64decode }}'